Difference Between Chapter 7 and Chapter 13

 Most bankruptcies filed in the United States are either Chapter 7 or Chapter 13 bankruptcy cases.
-Whether a chapter 7 or chapter 13 bankruptcy is the right choice depends on the income that is earned, assets, debts, and financial goals.
+Which bankruptcy is the right choice depends on the earned income, assets, debts, and financial goals?

-- Chapter 13 bankruptcy can also be termed as debt plan (adjusted) under which a repayment plan is approved by court.
-Under chapter 13 bankruptcy, the consumer must make partial payments to its creditor periodically over a period of several years.
+- Chapter 13 bankruptcy can also be termed a debt plan (adjusted) under which the court approves a repayment plan.
+Under chapter 13 bankruptcy, the consumer must periodically make partial payments to its creditor over several years.
 Once the repayment plan is complete, the bankruptcy is discharged.

 Chapter 7 vs Chapter 13 Bankruptcy Infographics

-Chapter 7 vs Chapter 13 Bankruptcy Key Differences
+Key Differences Between Chapter 7 and Chapter 13

-- The primary benefit offered by Chapter 7 is near-guaranteed debt relief.
+- The primary benefit offered by Chapter 7 is near-guaranteed debt reliefDebt ReliefDebt relief is defined as the process of complete or partial forgiveness of debt taken on by individuals, corporations, or nations, with the goal of stopping or slowing debt growth and providing relief to the debt taker..
 On the other hand, the offerings of Chapter 13 are related to benefits on secured debt.
 For example, Chapter 13 stops foreclosure proceedings so debtors who have fallen behind on their mortgages can catch up over time without the danger of losing their homes.

 - Everyone isn’t eligible for Chapter 7 bankruptcy.
-If the income level goes below a certain extent, then the case would be eligible for Chapter 7 bankruptcy.
-Chapter 13 bankruptcy is much more complex and takes more time than Chapter 7 bankruptcy.
-It was found that 29% of bankruptcy is Chapter 13 bankruptcy while most of the bankruptcy cases, i.e. around 71% are Chapter 7 bankruptcy.
+If the income level goes below a certain extent, the case would be eligible.
+Chapter 13 bankruptcy is much more complex and takes more time than Chapter 7 bankruptcy found that 29% of bankruptcy is Chapter 13 bankruptcy.
+In contrast, most bankruptcy cases, i.e., around 71%, are Chapter 7 bankruptcy

-- Under Chapter 7 bankruptcy, you can only keep exempt property – the property which creditors protect under the federal law.
+- Under Chapter 7 bankruptcy, you can only keep exempt property, which creditors protect under federal law.
 You must give your non-exempt property to the bankruptcy trustee, who can sell it and distribute the proceeds to your creditors.
 In Chapter 13 bankruptcy, you don’t have to give up any property.
 Instead, you repay your debts out of your income.
-However, that doesn’t mean that you could keep more property if you would have filed bankruptcy under Chapter 7.
+However, that doesn’t mean that you could keep more property if you had filed bankruptcy under Chapter 7.